ComHem/sermo-event-api/README.md

 ## Internal events

-Internal events are events sent between internal broker clients, that is not from an to customer clients.
+Internal events are events sent between internal broker clients, that is not sent to customer clients.

 ### handover_to_agent